 In 2011, the government passed Ontario Regulation 395/11 of the Financial Administration Act.
 The Regulation requires that contributions received or receivable for the acquisition or development of depreciable tangible capital assets and contributions of depreciable tangible capital assets for the use in providing services, be recorded as deferred capital contributions and be recognized as revenue in the statement of operations over the periods during which the asset is used to provide service at the same rate that amortization is recognized in respect of the related asset.
-The regulation further requires that if the net book value of the depreciable tangible capital contribution along with a proportionate increase in the revenue be recognized.
+The regulation further requires that if the net book value of the depreciable tangible capital asset is reduced for any reason other than depreciation, a proportionate reduction of the deferred capital contribution along with a proportionate increase in the revenue be recognized.
 For Ontario school boards, these contributions include government transfers, externally restricted contributions and, historically, property tax revenue.